PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Pie chart showing how many people die in a deadly traffic accident*

 We shall now loook at where the most severe collision occur.
+As evident from the below plots, all boroughs are more or less equally represented in terms of collision severity, although Staten Island seems to host, on average, more severe collisions.
+When we differenitate between victim types, i.e. motorists, cyclists and pedestrians, we see that pedestrians are killed more in the inner city.
+Queens, Staten Island and the Bronx share high motorist fatalities.
+This all seems to indicate that the collions severity is somehow linked to the location of the collision.

 <img src="{{site.url}}/imgs/boroughsprob.png" style="display: block; margin: auto;" />